-The Chair shall be elected annually by the Committee from among the elected nonadministrative Faculty members.
+The Chair shall be elected annually by the Committee from among the elected Faculty members.
 The Chair shall appoint a Secretary from among the other members.

-The Committee shall review annually the policies and procedures governing institutional functions concerned with health, safety, and the general welfare, including campus planning, campus security, parking, safety and fire protection, radiation safety, civil defense, Auxiliary Services, and the Health Center.
+The Committee shall review the policies and procedures governing institutional functions concerned with health, safety, and the general welfare, including campus planning, campus security, parking, safety and fire protection, radiation safety, civil defense, Auxiliary Services, and the Health Center.
+A comprehensive review of each function should be conducted at least once every two years.
+The Committee will annually provide recommendations from such reviews to the Faculty Executive Board.
+The Committee shall coordinate with the Campus Physical Environmental Committee of the Staff Council regarding matters of common concern, including joint recommendations when appropriate.